Brownleeite

 Brownleeite is a silicide mineral with chemical formula MnSi.
 It was discovered by researchers of the Johnson Space Center in Houston while analyzing the Pi Puppid particle shower of the comet 26P/Grigg-Skjellerup.
 The only other known natural manganese silicide is mavlyanovite, Mn5Si3.

 Overview

 The particles were collected from the stratosphere over south-western US in April 2003 using an ER-2 high-altitude research aircraft of NASA.
-The team of researchers from USA, Germany and Japan was led by NASA scientist Keiko Nakamura-Messenger.
+The team of researchers from US, Germany and Japan was led by NASA scientist Keiko Nakamura-Messenger.

 To determine the mineral's origin and examine other dust materials, a new transmission electron microscope was installed in 2005 at Johnson Space Center.

 The mineral name was approved by the International Mineralogical Association (IMA Number 2008-011).
 The NASA scientists named the mineral after Donald E. Brownlee, professor of astronomy at the University of Washington, Seattle, because of his pioneering research on interplanetary dust particles.